FusionCache/docs/docs/guides/quickstart/quickstart.md

 The default ports are 1981 and 1982.

-If these ports are unavailable, you can change Fusion's ports with `--restQueryPort` or `--wsQueryPort`.
+If these ports are unavailable, you can change Fusion's ports in `default.json`.

 - Enter the install directory: `cd /usr/local/bin/fusioncache`
-- Start: `./fusionserver --restQueryIp=127.0.0.1 --wsQueryIp=127.0.0.1`
+- Start: `./fusionserver --config=default.json`

 The server will report similar to: